sgkcode/mobile-testing-learn/README.md

 # Mobile automation with Appium
-learning the basics (epam connect app testing)
+learning the basics (epam connect app testing (app removed from resources))